celestiaorg/orchestrator-relayer/e2e/README.md

 - 4 Orchestrator nodes that will each run aside of a celestia-app
 - 1 Ethereum node.
 Probably Ganache as it is easier to set up
 - 1 Relayer node that will listen to Celestia chain and relay attestations
-- 1 Deployer node that can deploy a new BlobStream contract when needed.
+- 1 Deployer node that can deploy a new Blobstream contract when needed.

 For more information on the environment variables required to run these tests, please check the `docker-compose.yml` file and the shell scripts defined under `celestia-app` directory.